MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 ## Step 5: Set up GitHub

 Contoso admins create a new private GitHub repo, and sets up a connection to the osTicket database in Azure MySQL.
-Then, they load the Azure Web App with the app.
+Then, they load the Azure App Service with the web app.

 1. They browse to the OsTicket software public GitHub repo, and fork it to the Contoso GitHub account.